UniPiTechnology/evok/docs/debugging.md

 /opt/evok/bin/evok -d
 ```

-You can examine or copy the output of the script.
+You can examine or copy the output.